anoma/nspec/docs/tutorial/engines/index.md

 	In rare situations, it may necessary to specify a _maximum_ duration for how fast the action has to be.
 	The formal modeling framework is prepared to handle such cases.
+	However,
-	However, this feature is not yet incorporated in the model implementation.
+	it may be long before this feature will be incorporated in our software realeases.

 ##### Timers to be set